hasantayyar/hasantayyar.net/_posts/2025-08-30-everything-i-learned-august.md

 #### Banana peel for plants

-You can chop up a banana peel, leave it in a jar of water overnight, and then use that water (not the peels) to feed your plants about once a month.
-This works because banana peels release nutrients like potassium, phosphorus, calcium, and magnesium into the water, which support strong roots, healthier growth, and better flowering.
-It’s a simple natural fertilizer, but it’s best not to overdo it since too much can cause mold or upset the balance of the soil.
+You can chop up a banana peel, leave it in a jar of water overnight, and then use that water (**not the peels**) to waqter your plants.
+This can repeat about once a month.
+This works because banana peels contains nutrients like potassium, phosphorus, calcium, and magnesium into the water, which support strong roots, and better flowering.
+It’s a natural fertilizer, but it’s best not to overdo it since too much can cause mold or disturb the balance of the soil.